You’re with someone you’ve just met, and within seconds you feel that there’s something wrong with you.

 We now think of this striving for superiority as a feature of narcissistic personality disorder, that deviation in normal development that results in a person’s constant search to boost self-esteem.
 The two kinds of narcissists are the grandiose (who feel super-entitled) and the vulnerable (who, underneath the bravado, feel weak and helpless).
 Some may argue that at their core, both types of narcissists have a weak sense of self-esteem, but the grandiose narcissist may just be better at the cover-up.
 In either case, when you’re dealing with someone who’s making you feel inferior, there’s a good chance that narcissism is the culprit.

-Looking at self-efficacy, or the feeling that you can reach your desired goals, the overt narcissists also won the day, compared to their more hypersensitive and insecure counterparts.
+Looking at self-efficacy, the overt narcissists also won the day compared to their more hypersensitive and insecure counterparts.
 In particular, for overt narcissists, the need to have power over others seemed to give them the sense that they could accomplish anything.

 The Brookes study provides some clues, then, into what makes up the narcissistic personality.
 It can also offer insight into the ways you can interpret the actions of narcissistic friends, coworkers, or partners through examining their insecurities: